Skip to main content

 Boat ownership comes with financial responsibility.
 Any structure, including a boat, in a water environment, needs special care and maintenance for a long, useful life.
 Boat owners need to plan to spend money on the basics for boat seaworthiness.
 It's important to have an end-of-life plan for the boat including being removed from the water, dismantled, and disposed of properly.

-Abandoned or derelict vessels (ADVs) get in this condition for many reasons.
+For many reasons, abandoned or derelict vessels (ADVs) get in this condition.
 ADVs can cause issues in and outside marinas and can harm:

 • water quality